fantastec/documentation-style-guide/README.md

 - "providing a slick user experience" ❌
 - "an innovative architecture" ❌
 - "we've decided to use a functional pattern" ❌

+### Future Work & Improvements

+Avoid describing how something could be improved or should be done in an ideal world, unless the purpose of the document is a roadmap or todo list.
+Document a feature as it currently stands or fix it before documenting it.

 ### Third-party Software